qilongz/COMP90024-Project/assignment2/Deployment/README.md

 #### Server Configuration
 Server confisuration is done with Ansible Playbook using ansible/playbook.yml.
 There are three roles set up for this purpose: common, management and worker_node.
 Management server would have all three roles, and data nodes would have common and worker_node roles.
 Usage: ansible-playbook playbook.yml

+The servers communicate to each other via fully qualified domain names, hence the host files on each server have been changed to map server names to IP addresses.
+The above boto script creates a hosts file of all the servers created, and we can move that file into the ansible/inventory/files folder for it to be distributed to the servers to be configured.

 #### Hadoop deployment
 Hadoop configuration is done with Ambari blueprint.
 The ansible/inventory/files/blueprint.json currently describes 5 groups of servers each with a component list of Hadoop packages to be installed.
 The video demo uses a simplified blueprint with two groups of servers.
 The blueprint is then submitted to Ambari web API using curl command.